-Agency Contact: Efren Hernandez, Chief, Business and Trade Branch, Department of Homeland Security, U.S. Citizenship and Immigration Services, Office of Program and Regulations Development, (ULLICO) 3rd Floor, 111 Massachusetts Avenue NW., Washington, DC 20529 Phone: 202 272-8411
+Agency Contact: Sophia Cox, Chief, Service Center Operations, Department of Homeland Security, U.S. Citizenship and Immigration Services, 20

-1136.
+Massachusetts Avenue NW., 2nd Floor,

+1054.
 EMPLOYMENT BASED IMMIGRANTS-ELIMINATION OF BENEFICIARY SUBSTITUTION ON APPROVED LABOR CERTIFICATIONS AND VALIDITY PERIOD OF APPROVED LABOR CERTIFICATIONS

-Legal Authority: 8 USC 1101; 8 USC 1103; 8 USC 1151; 8 USC 1153; 8 USC 1154; 8 USC 1182; ...
+Legal Authority: 8 USC 1101; 8 USC 1103; 8 USC 1151; 8 USC 1153; 8 USC 1154; 8 USC 1182;

 Abstract: DHS and the Department of Labor's Employment and Training Administration (DOL) are proposing changes to reduce the incentives and opportunities for fraud and abuse related to the permanent employment of aliens in the United States.
 DHS is considering the elimination of the current practice of allowing the substitution of alien beneficiaries on permanent labor certifications, among other options.
-In addition, DHS is proposing to reduce further the likelihood of the submission of mala fide Form I-140, Immigration Petition for Alien Worker, which are employment-based petitions that are supported by fraudulent or stale labor certification applications for the permanent employment of aliens in the United States by proposing a 45-day period for employers to file approved permanent labor certifications in support of Form I-140 petitions with DHS after the issuance of an approved labor certification by DOL.
+In addition, DHS is proposing to reduce further the likelihood of the submission of malafide Form I-140, Immigration Petition for Alien Worker, which are employment-based petitions that are supported by fraudulent or stale labor certification applications for the permanent employment of aliens in the United States by proposing a 45-day period for employers to file approved permanent labor certifications in support of Form I-140 petitions with DHS after the issuance of an approved labor certification by DOL.

-Small Entities Affected: Businesses Government Levels Affected: None Additional Information: CIS No. 2347-05
+Small Entities Affected: Businesses Government Levels Affected: None Additional Information: CIS No. 2347-

-Agency Contact: Efren Hernandez, Chief, Business and Trade Branch, Department of Homeland Security, U.S. Citizenship and Immigration Services, Office of Program and Regulations Development, (ULLICO) 3rd Floor, 111 Massachusetts Avenue NW., Washington, DC 20529 Phone: 202 272-8411
+Agency Contact: Efren Hernandez, Chief, Business and Trade Branch, Department of Homeland Security, U.S. Citizenship and Immigration Services, Service Center Operations, 2nd Floor, 20 Massachusetts Avenue NW.,

-1137.
+1055.
 APPLICATION PROCESS FOR REPLACING FORMS I-551 WITHOUT AN EXPIRATION DATE